tpinheiro4/tip-calculator/README.md

 ### Built with

-- Semantic HTML5 markup
+- HTML 5
-- CSS custom properties
+- CSS
-- Flexbox
 - JS